York Central (development): History

-York City Council and other interested bodies, had been discussing the York Central site for at least a decade before outline approval was granted in 2020.
+City of York Council and other interested bodies, had been discussing the York Central site for at least a decade before outline approval was granted in 2020.
 A timetable set out in 2004 detailed the building of 3,000 homes on 85 acre of land, with work expected to start in 2008.
 In 2009, the project, then estimated to cost £1 billion, was shelved due to the worldwide recession.
-As the site to be developed is "landlocked by railway lines", York City Council set aside £10 million in 2014, to enable an access road to be built into the development from the A59 road.
+As the site to be developed is "landlocked by railway lines", City of York Council set aside £10 million in 2014, to enable an access road to be built into the development from the A59 road.
 The designated area was granted Enterprise Zone status in November 2015.

 The development occupies land that was previously used to maintain and store railway freight wagons.
 The East Coast Main Line would form a boundary to the east and the north, whilst the freight avoiding lines in York would border the south and west side.
 The development is due to deliver 2,500 homes, an upgrade to the National Railway Museum (NRM), a commercial area of 1,200,000 ft2 and an upgrade to the railway station.
 The developers stated in 2019 that 20% (500) of the homes would be affordable.
 In addition, a new entrance to York railway station would be built, facing towards the NRM, however, Leeman Road would be closed permanently where it runs adjacent to the NRM site.
 Plans from 2018 showed more six-storey apartment blocks than houses, cafes, restaurants, and a hotel in the centre of the commercial area, which is adjacent to the railway station.

-The developer is York Central Partnership, which consists of Homes England, Network Rail, the National Railway Museum and York City Council.
+The developer is York Central Partnership, which consists of Homes England, Network Rail, the National Railway Museum and City of York Council.
 In June 2019, the project was costed at £650 million.
-York Central will also see the current main entrance into York railway station remodelled, including the removal of the Queen Street Bridge.
 The shape of the land to be developed, appears to look like a teardrop between two sets of railway lines, hence its alternative name.
+A concurrent project will see the current main entrance into York railway station remodelled, including the removal of the Queen Street Bridge.

-With the launch of Great British Railways (GBR), a successor to Network Rail, there have been calls to site the GBR headquarters at York Central.
+With the launch of Great British Railways (GBR), a successor to Network Rail, there were calls to site the GBR headquarters at York Central though Derby was subsequently chosen.
 Work on the site started with a clearance programme in January 2021, as part of the infrastructure works.
 In July 2022, construction company John Sisk & Son were contracted to begin work on £100 million of infrastructure including a bridge over the railway.
+In December 2023, McLaren and Arlington were appointed as the strategic developer for the site.
+Also in December, a reserved matters planning application was submitted for a six storey office building with a basement and retail space at ground floor level as part of a Government Hubs Programme with capacity for about 2,600 full-time employees.